urasandesu/Prig/README.md

 ## STATUS
-As of May 24, 2015, Developing V2.0.0(Since this version, Prig is going to support Visual Studio integrated environment.
+As of July 30, 2015, Developing V2.0.0(Since this version, Prig is going to support Visual Studio integrated environment.
 More details can be found [here](https://github.com/urasandesu/Prig.V2Docs/blob/master/README.md)).
 As of Dec 31, 2014, Released V1.1.0.